 However, and it is a big however, Unicode characters are NOT directly tied into bits and bit patterns, even though we normally think that integers are tied to hexadecimal numbers and hexadecimal numbers are easily tied to bits and bit patterns.
 The magic isn't in the numbers.
-The magic is in what the numbers represent.
+The magic is in what the numbers represent and in how those numbers get represented in the memory of any particular computer system.
+Not all computer memory systems are created equal as will be discussed below.

 We have not discussed surrogate characters nor combining characters that are sometimes used with Unicode files.
-The real reason is that our applicable code point values are all in the range between decimal 10 and decimal 126.
+The real reason is that our applicable code point values are all in the range between decimal 9 and decimal 126.
+Thus surrogate pairs and combining characters should never be an issue for this CSV Editor program.

-We won't delve into all the complexities associated with Unicode, but we must discuss two key concepts.
+We won't delve into all the complexities associated with Unicode, but we must discuss two key concepts that form the large conceptual difference between using ASCII and using Unicode.